HDFS file system support#

 fs.hadoop.enabled

 Activate the support for HDFS access.
-Defaults to true.
-Must be set to true for all other properties be used.
+Defaults to false.
+Set to true to use HDFS and enable all other properties.

 hive.config.resources